adharshchottu/upsc-notes/content/blog/ancient-indian-history.md

 3. Monuments -> Buildings belonging to the past, either dug out of the earth or found still standing
 4. Script -> The forms of writing a language
 5. Archaeological evidence -> Things that are dug out of the ground
+6. Prakrit -> language used by ordinary people

 ### Beginnings of settled life